 As used in this GTC:

-“Affiliate” shall mean in relation to any party, any entity controlled, directly or indirectly, by the party, any entity that controls, directly or indirectly, the party or any entity directly or indirectly under common control with the party.
-For this purpose, “control” means ownership of a majority of the voting power of such entity or party.
+“Affiliate” shall mean in relation to any party, any entity, directly or indirectly in the Control of the party, any entity that Controls, directly or indirectly, the party or any entity directly or indirectly under common Control with the party.

+“Bankruptcy Event” shall mean:

+(i) the Reference Entity is adjudicated or found to be insolvent or unable to pay its debts by any court or other authority of competent jurisdiction;

+(ii) a resolution is passed for the winding up of the Reference Entity (other than for the purposes of an amalgamation, merger, consolidation, reorganisation, reconstruction or similar arrangement) by the shareholders of the Reference Entity;

+(iii) an order is made to extinct the Reference Entity in the commercial registry by any court or other authority of competent jurisdiction;

+(iv) an order is made for the winding up of the Reference Entity, other than for the purposes of an amalgamation, merger, consolidation, reorganisation, reconstruction or a similar arrangement by the court or other authority of competent jurisdiction;

+(v) an ordinary bankruptcy proceeding or a bankruptcy proceeding to enforce a bill of exchange is opened by any court or other authority of competent jurisdiction;

+(vi) an agreement with creditors, a composition agreement or a moratorium is approved by any court or other authority of competent jurisdiction;

+(vii) any event with consequences similar or analogous to any of those referred to in (i) to (vi) (inclusive) above occurs in any jurisdiction outside Switzerland.

-“Bankruptcy Event” shall have the meaning set out in the schedule to these terms and conditionsas determined in accordance with clause 3.“Bankruptcy Event Notice” shall mean an irrevocable notice delivered by the Buyer to the Seller that describes a Bankruptcy Event occurring on or after the Effective Date and on or before the Scheduled Termination Date.
-Such notice must contain a description in reasonable detail of the Bankruptcy Event being notified.
+“Bankruptcy Event Notice” shall mean an irrevocable notice delivered by the Buyer to the Seller that describes in reasonable detail a Bankruptcy Event occurring on or after the Effective Date and on or before the Scheduled Termination Date.

-“Business Day” shall mean a day on which commercial banks are open for domestic business in London.
+“Business Day” shall have the meaning set out in Paragraph 2 of the Schedule to this GTC.

-“Buyer” shall mean the purchaser of the Credit Product in respect of a Transaction.
+“Buyer” shall mean the purchaser of the Credit Product in respect of a Transaction as set out on this website and recorded in Enron’s electronic records in respect of the Transaction.

-“Buyer Payment” shall mean the amount to be paid on each Buyer Payment Date by the Buyer to the Seller to purchase the Credit Product pursuant to a Transaction.
+“Buyer Payment” shall mean the amount to be paid on each Buyer Payment Date by the Buyer to the Seller to purchase the Credit Product pursuant to a Transaction as set out on this website and recorded in Enron’s electronic records in respect of the Transaction.

 “Buyer Payment Date” shall mean: